akinnunen/kube-node-react/readme.md

     - `kubectl get all`
 5. open the app in your browser
     - [http://localhost:8080/](http://localhost:8080/)
+    - note that both of the apps reload themselves automatically when changes to the code are made
 6. generate load agaist the api (if you wanna see it autoscale)
     - `ab -c 10 -t 120 http://localhost:8080/api/ytj/search?name=hhh`
 7. once you're done remove the whole environment